History of the Boston Celtics: 2013–2017: Brad Stevens and Isaiah Thomas years

 In the 2015 NBA draft Boston selected Terry Rozier, R. J. Hunter, Jordan Mickey, and Marcus Thornton with the 16th, 28th, 33rd, and 45th selections respectively.

 In the 2015–16 season, Boston once again made the playoffs under Stevens.
 They were the fifth seed, finishing 48–34, and they faced the Atlanta Hawks in the first round.
-Boston still couldn't get past the first round, as the Hawks beat them in six games.
+Boston still could not get past the first round, as the Hawks beat them in six games.
+The following offseason, however, the Celtics signed free agent center Al Horford from the Hawks.